GodRishUniverse/bearml/README.md

   * We use the flatten and summation/aggregation to do so - ~~PROBLEM: sumation will change shapes so need to figure out how to do it efficiently~~

+* **IMPORTANT** Got some feedback from an LLM that said i should rethink backwardop inversion to reductionop as it has too less information
+  *  rethink on whether the BroadCastOp is correctly inverted to ReductionOp  or not in computeBroadcastShape

 * Refactor each op’s backward_fn to compute raw grads in out_shape, then call reduce_to_shape into input.grad

-* **IMPORTANT: we would need to BASICALLY DECLARE NEW GRAD OPS so that we can pass the order of reduce ops back to the Node class in computational graph**
+  * **IMPORTANT**: we would need to BASICALLY DECLARE NEW GRAD OPS so that we can pass the order of reduce ops back to the Node class in computational graph

+* Rectify Transpose for vector operations as well -> column transpose or row transpose
+  * Same needs to modified in multiplication in `autogradient.h`

 ## Roadblocks I faced